Hina Yōmiya

 Hina Yōmiya (羊宮 妃那, Yōmiya Hina) is a Japanese voice actress who is affiliated with Aoni Production.
 She began her career in 2020, and has played roles such as Nodoka Yagi in Selection Project, Shinju Inui in My Dress-Up Darling, Anna Yamada in The Dangers In My Heart, Tomori Takamatsu in BanG Dream!
-It's MyGO!!!!! and Hyacine in Honkai: Star Rail.
+It's MyGO!!!!!, Hyacine in Honkai: Star Rail and Mashutan in Star Detective Precure!

 Career

 Yōmiya was born in Nara Prefecture on March 26, 2000.
 In 2019, she participated in audition to play the lead role in the anime series Sakugan, where she became one of the seven finalist.
 Although she ultimately did not win the role, she became affiliated with talent agency Aoni Production the following year.

 Yōmiya played her first main role in an anime series in 2021, voicing Nodoka Yagi in Selection Project.
 The following year, she played the roles of Shinju Inui in My Dress-Up Darling, Ginny Fin de Salvan in The Greatest Demon Lord Is Reborn as a Typical Nobody, and Sakurako Mikage in When Will Ayumu Make His Move?.
 In 2023, she played the roles of Lainie Cyan in The Magical Revolution of the Reincarnated Princess and the Genius Young Lady and Anna Yamada in The Dangers in My Heart.
 In March 2024, she was one of the recipients of the Best New Actor Award at the 18th Seiyu Awards.

 In January 2024, it was reported that Yōmiya, who voiced Tomori Takamatsu in BanG Dream!
 It's MyGO!!!!!, and Anna Yamada in The Dangers in My Heart, participated in a musical collaboration between the two anime series.
 She covered Kohana Lam's song, "Koishiteru Jubun sura Aiserunda", the ending song for The Dangers in My Heart season 2.